gkakani1/GOUTHAM-DATA606/README.md

 <div class="cell markdown">

--> I am thinking to use historical weather data attributes in predicting the farm price of a perishable food crop.
+-> I am thinking to use historical weather data and soil report attributes in predicting the farm price of a perishable food crop.
 I am planning to select the features after doing exploratory data analysis.
 I am going to consider the factors such as number of null values for a given feature,